socejo/Getting-and-cleaning-dada/README.md

-# Getting and cleaning dada
+# Getting and cleaning data

 This is my repo with information related with the Getting and Cleaning Data Course project.